survival guide

 • Telescope.
 Who has such a thing.
 The night sky is simply incredible.

 • Binoculars.
-For example, to observe animals: Deer and deer, badgers, golden eagles and many other species of animals and birds.
+For example, to observe animals: Roe deer and stags, badgers, golden eagles and many other species of animals and birds.

 • Hiking equipment.
-Those who like hiking should definitely take advantage of this and will certainly get their money's worth in the Bschlabertal.
+Anyone who enjoys hiking should definitely take advantage of this and will certainly get their money's worth in the Bschlabertal.

-• Board games.
-Watter cards etc. - for the ultimate cottage atmosphere.
+• Parlour games.
+Watter cards etc. - for the ultimate hut atmosphere.

 • Swimwear.
-For the rivers in the valley and (if necessary) the pool.
+For the rivers in the valley and (if applicable) the pool.

 • The house rules.
-We are all guests in the Bschlabertal and therefore want to treat the nature and the people, but also the accommodations and places of work there with respect.
+We are all guests in the Bschlabertal and therefore want to treat nature and people, as well as the accommodation and workplaces there, with respect.

 • The localities.
-What do Bschlabs and Boden look like, and the roads in between?
+What do Bschlabs and Boden look like, and what are the paths in between?
 Where is my accommodation, where is my place of work?

-• Weather.
+• The weather.
 Will it rain?
-How warm is it supposed to get?
-The weather in the Bschlabertal can change quickly and also strong thunderstorms are not uncommon in summer.
+How warm will it be?
+The weather in the Bschlabertal can change quickly and severe storms are not uncommon in summer.
 Sepp Schluiferer wrote about the climate and mood in Tyrol:

-"It's winter for seven months and cold the other five months."
+"It's winter for seven months and cold for the other five."

 also good to know

-• There is no store in the Bschlabertal.
+• There are no shop in the Bschlabertal valley.
 It takes half an hour by bus to Elmen.
-There is a small Spar where you can go shopping.
-The next bigger grocery store is 25 min away by car.
-In Reutte there are stores for almost all goods.
-Reutte is 35 min away by car and a good hour away by bus.
+There is a small Spar supermarket where you can go shopping.
+The nearest larger grocery shop is 25 minutes away by car.
+In Reutte there are shops for almost all goods.
+Reutte is 35 minutes away by car and just over an hour by bus.

-• The road between Bschlabs and Boden is not walkable.
-It is only a roadway and too dangerous to walk there.
-There is a hiking trail as a connection between the two places, but unfortunately it was flooded by a mudslide and is therefore also difficult to walk on at the moment.
+• The road between Bschlabs and Boden is not passable.
+It is only a carriageway and too dangerous to walk on.
+There is a hiking trail connecting the two villages, but unfortunately it has been covered by a mudslide and is therefore also difficult to walk on at the moment.

 • The bus through the valley runs 4 times a day from Imst to Elmen.
-In Elmen you can take the connecting bus to Reutte or to the upper Lechtal.
-The trips start as soon as the Hahntennjoch opens.
-The bus schedule should be fixed at the beginning of May.
-More details about the connection under "what is bschlabs? > how to get there".
+In Elmen, you can take the connecting bus to Reutte or the upper Lechtal valley.
+The journeys start as soon as the Hahntennjoch opens.
+The bus timetable should be finalised at the beginning of May.
+More information about the connection under "what is bschlabs? > approach".

-• If you have intolerances or follow a certain dietary style that cannot be catered for at the buffet, please make sure that you are catered for regardless of the food offered by medienfrische.
+• If you have food intolerances or follow a particular diet that cannot be catered for at the buffet, please make sure that you eat at the buffet regardless of the food on offer. medienfrische are supplied.